andresruizc/ARC-TestDataScience-1/README.md

 4. Open the Jupyter Lab URL provided in the console output in your web browser.

+## Run

-Now there are two ways to run the project:
+There are two ways to run the project.
+I recommend the first option since you'll be able to check model output plots/images

 1. going to notebook and then run all
-2. going to the console and run oython3 main.py
+2. going to the console and run oython3 main.pys

 ## Usage